 Attraction of Ross Island

 The scenic beauty and landscape of Ross Island attracts a number of tourists.
-Ross Island has a passageway up to the northern end of the Island and there is the new concrete 10 metres high circular lighthouse tower located which was constructed in 1977.
-The tower is accessible for the period of the low wave.
-It was at this lighthouse that photo voltaic panels were introduced for the first time in India, to charge the batteries for the operation of light.
-The Island has deep forests
+Ross Island has a passageway up to the northern end of the Island and there is the new concrete 10 metres high circular lighthouse tower.
+The Island has a sanctuary that boasts of great flora and fauna.
+Deer and peacocks are mostly found in the island and the island is full of palm and coconut trees.

-pools and troop's barricades.
+There are a lot of historical contexts connected with the island.
+It still has the remains of the famous printing press and the secretariat office.
+Along with the Commissioner's house the Island also has the ruins of a church, and grand ballrooms with some well built swimming pools and troop's barricades.
 All turned into ruins after the severe earthquake that struck the Island in 1945 - 46.
 As the evacuation of the Island continued it once again came into prominence when Subhash Chandra Bose hoisted Indian Flag on the Island.

 Visiting Information of Ross Island